Introduction

 show ap debug ble-relay report

-Server Connection State: Connection Established
+Confirm Server Connection State: Connection Established.

-If not established, run:
+If not, run:

 show ap debug ble-relay ws-log <profile>

-3. Check Message Processing
+7.4.
+Verify Message Processing

 show ap debug ble-relay tag-report